Databases - E

 An updating resource providing detailed, expert coverage of Hydrological Sciences.
 Organized into 17 themed parts, it offers scientifically rigorous information on all key aspects of the subject, from sub-catchment to the global scale.

 |Encyclopedia of Inorganic and Bioinorganic Chemistry (EIBC) (Wiley)|

 An updating reference work that combines the Encyclopedia of Inorganic Chemistry and the Handbook of Metalloproteins.
 The coverage spans basic inorganic chemistry principles to the latest thinking and developments in materials, energy, bioscience, nanoscience and catalysis.

 An updating resource of specially commissioned, peer-reviewed articles in the life sciences.
 Articles in eLS are written by leaders in the field to provide comprehensive and authoritative coverage of each subject area.

 New Zealand's online news and information service for the energy sector including a comprehensive industry participant and energy asset database.

 This online edition delivers exact page-images of the original bound reprint edition, together with the Indexes and Book of Charts to complete the collection.
 In addition, it includes multiple navigation tools such as a Case Locator, Chart Tool, and an Advanced Search.

 |English Short Title Catalogue (ESTC)|

-This database records holdings of books, serials, pamphlets and other ephemeral material printed in English-speaking countries from 1473 to 1800, based on the collections of over 1,600 institutions world-wide, including New Zealand.
+A database of holdings of books, serials, pamphlets and other ephemeral material printed in English-speaking countries from 1473 to 1800, based on the collections of over 2000 institutions world-wide, including New Zealand.